 - calcium channel blockers (e.g., amlodipine, diltiazem, nifedipine, verapamil)

-- diabetes medications (e.g., acrabose, glyburide, insulins, rosiglitazone, saxagliptin)
+- diabetes medications (e.g., acarbose, glyburide, insulins, liraglutide, metformin, rosiglitazone, saxagliptin)

 - diuretics (water pills; e.g., furosemide, hydrochlorothiazide, triamterene)

-- serotonin-norepinephrine reuptake inhibitors (SNRI antidepressants; e.g., venlafaxine)
+- serotonin-norepinephrine reuptake inhibitors (SNRI antidepressants; e.g., desvenlafaxine, duloxetine, venlafaxine)

 - St. John’s wort

 - tricyclic and tetracyclic antidepressants (e.g., amitriptyline, doxepin, nortriptyline)

 If you are taking any of these medications, speak with your doctor or pharmacist.
 Depending on your specific circumstances, your doctor may want you to: